andrewchart/runkeeper-strava-sync/README.md

 # runkeeper-strava-sync
-**These scripts are designed to receive GPS data about individual exercise activities from [Runkeeper](https://runkeeper.com/), convert it to [GPX](https://www.topografix.com/GPX/1/1/) format, then upload it to [Strava](https://strava.com) as a new activity.**
+These scripts are designed to receive GPS data about individual exercise activities from [Runkeeper](https://runkeeper.com/), convert it to [GPX](https://www.topografix.com/GPX/1/1/) format, then upload it to [Strava](https://strava.com) as a new activity.

 ## Overview
 Running in a NodeJS environment, an Express server is set up to listen for incoming requests over http.
 The app contains an authentication view where the user can authorise the app to send activities to the Strava account of their choice.

 An external service (in this case, [Zapier](https://zapier.com)) receives Webhook notifications when a new activity is recorded in Runkeeper.

 Zapier then executes a script which sends `post` request with a payload of data to this app.
-The Zapier script ([/external/zapier.js](external/zapier.js)) uses `fetch` to send a payload of JSON to the express server.
+The Zapier script ([external/zapier.js](./external/zapier.js)) uses `fetch` to send a payload of JSON to the express server.

 The server saves the JSON locally, queues a function to process the data, then responds to Zapier with a relevant status code.